Visiting London any time soon? You'll be busy beavering away looking for the best attractions the nation's capital has to offer, no doubt.

 Muggle by day, wizard by night?
 Then this studio tour will be right up your street.
 Get a taste of the Accio action and immerse yourself in the magic of Hogwarts, where you’ll get to savour the props and trinkets of the film studios in this behind-the-scenes walking tour.
 You could take the return Double Decker bus journey, get up close and personal with the character’s costumes, and even throw in an afternoon tea too.
 This is your chance to walk into the world of Wolfsbane and Whomping Willows - so why not get into the spirit?
 Practise your ‘Leviosa’ charm, stupefy the bus driver or plant a hex on an unsuspecting passer-by.
 Whatever you do, remember the golden mantra: "I solemnly swear I am up to no good…"

-A great idea:Find out how the legendary Harry Potter movies were created, and enjoy a delicious afternoon tea experience at the nearby Mercure Hunton Park Hotel.
+Something to consider:Find out how the legendary Harry Potter movies were created, and enjoy a delicious afternoon tea experience at the nearby Mercure Hunton Park Hotel.

 Enjoy dinner and a West End show